-1 Introduction
+1. Introduction.
 New digital manufacturing techniques have vastly expanded the possibilities of generating complex three-dimensional structures, across length scales, and have opened up new opportunities for kinematic and geometric design to address functional desiderata.
-This paper is concerned with periodic structures and metamaterials with auxetic capabilities, a challenging and fast evolving topic at the intersection of mathematics, mechanical design and materials science [7, 13, 17, 5].
-Our contribution is to derive new principles for auxetic design from the geometric theory of auxetic deformations recently introduced in [5].
+This paper is concerned with periodic structures and metamaterials with auxetic capabilities, a challenging and fast-evolving topic at the intersection of mathematics, mechanical design, and materials science [6, 8, 14, 18].
+Our contribution is to derive new principles for auxetic design from the geometric theory of auxetic deformations recently introduced in [6].

 Auxetic behavior.
 When stretched, most materials will shrink laterally.
-Auxetic behavior is the rather counter-intuitive property exhibited by some materials that widen laterally upon stretching.
-In elasticity theory, such materials are said to have negative Poisson's ratios [9].
-The promise of various applications and increased interest in obtaining synthetic structures or metamaterials with this type of response to tensile loading has led to a sequence of studies, with emphasis on cellular and periodic structures [12, 8, 14, 11, 10, 15, 16, 18, 6].
-However, the repertory of auxetic designs proposed in the literature remained confined to a few dozen examples in dimension two and much less in dimension three [7].
-The authors of [13] remark on p.4792 that "it has been a challenge to design 3D auxetic micro-/nano-structured materials".
+Auxetic behavior is the rather counterintuitive property exhibited by some materials that widen laterally upon stretching.
+In elasticity theory, such materials are said to have negative Poisson ratios [10].
+The promise of various applications and increased interest in obtaining synthetic structures or metamaterials with this type of response to tensile loading have led to a sequence of studies, with emphasis on cellular and periodic structures [1, 7, 9, 11, 12, 13, 15, 16, 17, 19, 20].
+However, the repertory of auxetic designs proposed in the literature remained confined to a few dozen examples in dimension two and much less in dimension three [8].
+The authors of [14] remark on page 4792 that "it has been a challenge to design 3D auxetic micro-/nanostructured materials."